The most dreaded word a rental property owner wants to hear is EVICTION!

 As a rental property owner, the eviction process is the last course of action you can take to regain possession of your rental property.

-The process can be lengthy, costly, and stressful to even the most optimistic rental property owners.
+Evicting tenants in San Diego can be lengthy, costly, and stressful to even the most optimistic rental property owners.

 It’s important to note that even though there’s no guarantee of avoiding an eviction, you can greatly reduce the chances by incorporating a strong qualification process for all perspective tenants.